Embed the widget in mobile apps

 Quackback.identify(userId: "user_123", email: "user@example.com", name: "Jane Smith")

 // 3.
-Show the floating trigger button
+Show the floating launcher button

 QuackbackConfig(